espruino/EspruinoDocs/puck/Puck.js Quick Start.md

 You can use the Espruno command-line app.
 It works under [Node.js](https://nodejs.org/en/), so you'll need to:

 * Install [Node](https://nodejs.org/en/)
-* In a command prompt, type `npm install -g espruino`
+* In a command prompt, type `npm install -g espruino` (on Linux you'll want to use `sudo` before the command)
 * When that completes, you can type `espruino --help` for help
 * To connect, try `espruino --list` to list devices, then copy your device's MAC address and type `espruino -p aa:bb:cc:dd:ee` to connect.
+* Press `Ctrl-C` twice to exit.
+* You can also type `espruino -p aa:bb:cc:dd:ee -w filename.js` to upload a file, enter terminal mode, and then re-upload it if it changes (so you can use your favourite editor)

 Sending Individual Commands